czprz/dever/README.md

 # dever

-Tool for helping development and local environment setup
+Tool to help speed up local development and keep it consistent across a team

 ## Getting Started